yz-eg/yz-eg.github.io/README.md

 ## Running

-Start a local server, e.g. `python -m SimpleHTTPServer` for Python 2.x or `python -m http.server` for Python 3.x
+Start a local server, e.g. `python -m SimpleHTTPServer 80` for Python 2.x or `python -m http.server 80` for Python 3.x

-Then visit `localhost:8000` using your browser.
+Then visit `http://localhost` using your browser.

 ## Deploying